-Amounts attributable to Motorola Solutions, Inc. common stockholders Net Earnings
+Amounts attributable to Motorola Solutions, Inc. common stockholders

+Ne t Earnings

-Years ended December 31 2021 2020 2019
+Years ended December 31 2022 2021 2020

 Basic earnings per common share:

-Earnings \$ 1,245 \$ 949 \$ 868
+Earnings \$ 1,363 \$ 1,245 \$ 949

-Weighted average common shares outstanding 169.2 170.0 166.6
+Weighted average common shares outstanding 167.5 169.2 170.0

-Per share amount \$ 7.36 \$ 5.58 \$ 5.21
+Per share amount \$ 8.14 \$ 7.36 \$ 5.58

 Diluted earnings per common share:

-Earnings \$ 1,245 \$ 949 \$ 868
+Earnings \$ 1,363 \$ 1,245 \$ 949

-Weighted average common shares outstanding 169.2 170.0 166.6
+Weighted average common shares outstanding 167.5 169.2 170.0

 Add effect of dilutive securities:

-Share-based awards 4.0 4.1 4.7
+Share-based awards 3.7 4.0 4.1

-2.00% senior convertible notes 4.3

-1.75% senior convertible notes 0.4
+1.75% senior convertible notes 0.7 0.4

-Diluted weighted average common shares outstanding 173.6 174.1 175.6
+Diluted weighted average common shares outstanding 171.9 173.6 174.1

-Per share amount \$ 7.17 \$ 5.45 \$ 4.95
+Per share amount \$ 7.93 \$ 7.17 \$ 5.45

+In the computation of diluted earnings per common share for the year ended December 31, 2022, the assumed exercise of 0.3 million options, including 0.1 million subject to market-based contingent option agreements, were excluded because their inclusion would have been antidilutive.
 In the computation of diluted earnings per common share for the year ended December 31, 2021, the assumed exercise of 0.2 million options, including 0.1 million subject to market-based contingent option agreements, were excluded because their inclusion would have been antidilutive.
+In the computation of diluted earnings per common share for the year ended December 31, 2021, the assumed exercise of 0.2 million options, including 0.1 million subject to market-based contingent option agreements, were excluded because their inclusion would have been antidilutive.
 In the computation of diluted earnings per common share for the year ended December 31, 2020, the assumed exercise of 0.4 million options, including 0.1 million subject to market-based contingent option agreements, were excluded because their inclusion would have been antidilutive.
-In the computation of diluted earnings per common share for the year ended December 31, 2019, the assumed exercise of 0.3 million options, including 0.1 million subject to market-based contingent option agreements, were excluded because their inclusion would have been antidilutive.

-As of December 31, 2021, the Company had \$1.0 billion of 1.75% senior convertible notes outstanding which mature on September 15, 2024 ("Senior Convertible Notes").
-The notes became fully convertible as of September 5, 2021.
-The notes are convertible based on a conversion rate of 4.9140 per \$1,000 principal amount (which is equal to an initial conversion price of \$203.50 per share), adjusted for dividends declared through the date of settlement.
-In November 2021, the Company's Board of

-Directors approved an irrevocable determination requiring the future settlement of the principal amount of the Senior Convertible Notes to be settled in cash.
-Because the company has irrevocably decided to settle the principal amount of the Senior Convertible Notes in cash, the Company did not reflect any shares underlying the Senior Convertible Notes in its diluted weighted average shares outstanding until the average stock price per share for the period exceeded the conversion price, which first occurred for the year ended December 31, 2021.
-The Company included the number of shares that would be issuable upon conversion (under the treasury stock method of accounting for share dilution) in the Company's computation of diluted earnings per share, based on the amount by which the average stock price exceeded the conversion price for the period ended December 31, 2021.
-The value by which the Senior Convertible Notes exceeded their principal amount if converted as of December 31, 2021 was \$286 million.
-Refer to "Note 5: Debt and Credit Facilities" for a further discussion of the Senior Convertible Notes.
+As of December 31, 2022, the Company had \$1.0 billion of senior convertible notes outstanding, which mature on September 15, 2024 ("Senior Convertible Notes").
+The notes are convertible based on a rate of 4.9140 per \$1,000 principal amount as of December 31, 2022 (which is equal to an initial conversion price of \$203.50 per share), adjusted for dividends declared through the date of settlement.
+The notes became fully convertible as of September 5, 2021, providing the holders the option to convert all or any portion of their Senior Convertible Notes.
+In November 2021, the Company's Board of Directors approved an irrevocable determination requiring the future settlement of the principal amount of the Senior Convertible Notes to be in cash.
+Because the Company has irrevocably decided to settle the principal amount of the Senior Convertible Notes in cash, the Company did not reflect any shares underlying the Senior Convertible Notes in its diluted weighted average shares outstanding until the average stock price per share for the period exceeded the conversion price, which first occurred for the year ended December 31, 2021.
+Upon conversion of the Senior Convertible Notes, the Company has the option to settle the conversion spread in cash or shares.
+The Company included the number of shares that would be issuable upon conversion in the Company's computation of diluted earnings per share, based on the amount by which the average stock price exceeded the conversion price for the period ended December 31, 2022.
+The value by which the Senior Convertible Notes exceeded their principal amount if converted as of December 31, 2022 was \$304 million.
+Refer to "Note 5: Debt and Credit Facilities" in this "Part II.
+Item 8.
+Financial Statements and Supplementary Data" of this Form 10-K for a further discussion of the Senior Convertible Notes.